Particular/docs.particular.net/persistence/dynamodb/index.md

 snippet: DynamoDBTableCustomizationShared

-Outbox and Saga data can be stored in separate tables, see the [Saga](/persistence/dynamodb/sagas.md) and [Outbox](/persistence/dynamodb/outbox.md) configuration documentation for further details.
+Outbox and saga data can be stored in separate tables; see the [saga](/persistence/dynamodb/sagas.md) and [outbox](/persistence/dynamodb/outbox.md) configuration documentation for further details.

 #### Table creation